 "So this is what the space shuttle cockpit looks like?"
 The Little Princess asked, pen and notebook in hand.

 "No not really," he said.
-Turning to me, he asked, "Eddie, you know Steve personally, right?"
+Turning to me, he asked, "James, you know Steve personally, right?"

 "I do," I said.
 "But it has been some time since we last saw each other."